fomightez/structurework/python_scripts/README.md

 >Takes a formatted pdb file with multiple models and splits each model into individual files.
 You specify the file with multiple models in the call to the program.

->  Note that you can also you can also point it at a directory and then it will process all the files ending in '.pdb' or '.PDB' in that folder, similar to the `-r`, recursive, option in many BaSH commands.
+>  Note that you can also you can also point it at a directory and then it will process all the files ending in '.pdb' or '.PDB' in that folder, similar to the `-r`, recursive, option in many Bash commands.

 >An example of a program that makes a PDB-fromatted multi-model file is RNA composer at http://rnacomposer.ibch.poznan.pl/Home .